julioalcazar/Notes/CPP.md

 ```

 **Wild pointer:** Pointer that have not been initialized.
 **Using:** Never put a using directive or using declaration in a header file, otherwise you force it on everyone that is including your header.
-Variables

 **New vs Malloc**
  1. **new & delete:** call constructor and destructor.